 In order of how I teach.
 No link means I don’t teach them yet.
 Post Edo period schools can be taught at any point as well.)

 - Seien ryu – Hamamatsu and now Nagoya, Fudai-ji (temple)

 - Shimpo ryu – Kyoto, original Myoan-ji (temple)

 - Oshu-kei and Echigo Myoan-ji den – Tohoku and Joetsu regions

 - Kinko ryu (Itchigetsuji and Reihoji) – Kansai

-- Kyushu kei (Itchoken) (very fragmented style, may be able to teach someday…)
+- Kyushu kei Itchoken and other temples (very fragmented style, may be able to teach someday…)

 Post Edo period

 - Taizan ha/ryu “Myoan” – Higuchi Taizan (1856-1914), Kyoto.

 - Jin Nyodo kei – Jin Nyodo (1891 – 1966), Tokyo.